 You may need to ask whether other landscaping will need to be completed before installing the pool or vice versa.
 Important considerations such as factoring in the pool fencing may need to be thought through first before installing the pool.

-This decision will make a big difference to the time taken before the completion of the construction of the pool.
+The decision between concrete or fibreglass pool will make a big difference to the time taken before the completion of the construction of the pool.
 You can expect to wait for a couple of months for a concrete pool to be finished and ready for use, depending on the size and shape.
 This contrasts with the far shorter time — usually only a matter of days — for the pre-moulded fibreglass pool, which is already manufactured and will only require installation at your site.

 The time of year you choose to build a pool area will also influence how long it takes before it is available for use.
 The demand for pools is usually higher in the warmer months.
 This means, pool builders are in greater demand in spring and summer and may not be available at the time you wish to install a pool.